pamarthimanasalakshmi99-beep/python-journey/README.md

 - Star pattern (nested loop)

 ##  Key Learnings
+- How to use `for` and `while` loops
-- How loops help in repeating tasks efficiently
+- How to repeat tasks using loops
-- Difference between for loop and while loop
-- Using range() for iteration
-- Controlling loops using break and continue
+- Basics of `break` and `continue`
-- Working with numbers using loops
+- Improved problem-solving using loops
-- Building logic step-by-step using iteration

 ## Summary
-Loops are one of the most important concepts in programming.
+- Loops are one of the most important concepts in programming.
-They help reduce code repetition and make logic building easier.
+- They help reduce code repetition and make logic building easier.
-This day focused on understanding loops with real examples and practice problems.
+- This day focused on understanding loops with real examples and practice problems.